 Peace of mind for you and your employees is just a few keystrokes away!

 All small businesses need legal advice, but most cannot afford the in-house legal counsel that big firms rely on.
-LHS Solicitors’ elXtr was set up with these small businesses in mind.
-They provide customisable documents that you can use to ensure that you have the legal frameworks that you need.
+Clarkslegal templates were made with small businesses in mind.
+Their documents are customisable so you can use to ensure that you have the legal frameworks that you need.

 - Notice of AGM template